 Learning-Enabled Cyber-Physical Systems

-My research aims to develop techniques and tools for the design and analysis of learning-enabled cyber-physical systems (LE-CPS) with thin data primarily targeting applications in the internet-of-medical-things (IoMT) and autonomous vehicles (AVs).
+My research aims to develop techniques and tools for the design and analysis of data-constrained learning-enabled cyber-physical systems (LE-CPS) primarily targeting applications in the internet-of-medical-things (IoMT) and autonomous vehicles (AVs).
 These systems present a unique combination of challenges stemming from the intersection of data science, embedded systems, and cyber-physical security in healthcare and autonomy applications – challenges that are not well handled by existing robust engineering paradigms.
 To address these challenges, my research aims to develop novel design and analysis techniques for (i) interoperable IoT devices, (ii) actionable decision support, and (iii) safe learning-enabled control.
 Maximizing the impact of my research requires an interdisciplinary approach - thus, I openly collaborate with medical professionals and industry to transition my research into practice.

 What are the technical challenges of LE-CPS?